actions/importer-labs/bamboo/3-forecast.md

 # Forecast potential build runner usage

-In this lab you will use the `forecast` command to forecast potential GitHub Actions usage by computing metrics from completed pipeline runs in Bitbucket.
+In this lab you will use the `forecast` command to forecast potential GitHub Actions usage by computing metrics from completed plan runs in Bamboo.

 ## Prerequisites